 Best Time for a Visit to the Bell and Drum Towers

-The best time to visit the Bell and Drum Towers is during spring (April to June) and autumn (September to November) when the weather is mild, and the skies are clear.
+The best time to visit the Bell and Drum Towers is during spring (April to June) and autumn (September to November) when the weather is still nice and you can get clearer skies to overlook the city.

-The Bell and Drum Towers are not just architectural marvels but also a gateway to Beijing’s rich history and culture.
+The Bell and Drum Towers is really something special, an architectural marvels, but even more than that I think it’s a way to look back and learn about Beijing’s history and culture.